Frequently asked questions

 Yes, a school’s planning and risk management processes should consider this and put appropriate strategies in place.
 Schools should always have at least one spare adrenaline autoinjector for general use so that no student has to provide an adrenaline autoinjector for another student.
 However, in an emergency it may still be necessary to use another student’s adrenaline autoinjector.
-If another student's adrenaline autoinjector has been administered and there are concerns that the other student may be placed at risk, he or she can also be transported in an ambulance to hospital if required.
+If another student's adrenaline autoinjector has been administered and there are concerns that the other student may be placed at risk, he or she can be transported in an ambulance to hospital.

 Who pays for the ambulance where it is called for a student?